Polo: United States

-James Gordon Bennett Jr. on 16 May 1876 organised what was billed as the first polo match in the United States at Dickel's Riding Academy at 39th Street and Fifth Avenue in New York City.
+James Gordon Bennett Jr. on 16 May 1876 organized what was billed as the first polo match in the United States at Dickel's Riding Academy at 39th Street and Fifth Avenue in New York City.
 The historical record states that James Gordon Bennett established the Westchester Polo Club on 6 May 1876, and on 13 May 1876, the Jerome Park Racetrack in Westchester County (now Bronx County) was the site of the "first" American outdoor polo match.

-H. L. Herbert, James Gordon Bennett and August Belmont Jr. financed the original New York Polo Grounds.
+H. L. Herbert, James Gordon Bennett, and August Belmont Jr. financed the original New York Polo Grounds.
 Herbert stated in a 1913 article that they formed the Westchester Club after the "first" outdoor game was played on 13 May 1876.
 This contradicts the historical record of the club being established before the Jerome Park game.

 There is ample evidence that the first to play polo in America were actually the English Texans.
 The Galveston News reported on 2 May 1876 that Denison, Texas had a polo club which was before James Gordon Bennett established his Westchester Club or attempted to play the "first" game.
 The Denison team sent a letter to James Gordon Bennett challenging him to a match.
-The challenge was published 2 June 1876, in The Galveston Daily News.
+The challenge was published on 2 June 1876, in The Galveston Daily News.
 By the time the article came out on 2 June, the Denison Club had already received a letter from Bennett indicating the challenge was offered before the "first" games in New York.

 There is an urban legend that the first game of polo in America was played in Boerne, Texas, at retired British officer Captain Glynn Turquand's famous Balcones Ranch.
-The Boerne, Texas, legend also has plenty of evidence pointing to the fact that polo was played in Boerne before James Gordon Bennett Jr. ever picked up a polo mallet.
+The legend also has plenty of evidence pointing to the fact that polo was played in Boerne before James Gordon Bennett Jr. ever picked up a polo mallet.

-During the early part of the 20th century, under the leadership of Harry Payne Whitney, polo changed to become a high-speed sport in the United States, differing from the game in England, where it involved short passes to move the ball towards the opposition's goal.
+During the early part of the 20th century, under the leadership of Harry Payne Whitney, polo in the United States changed to become a high-speed sport, differing from the game in England, where it involved short passes to move the ball towards the opposition's goal.
 Whitney and his teammates used the fast break, sending long passes downfield to riders who had broken away from the pack at a full gallop.
-In 1909 a United States team defeated an English team with ease.
+In 1909, a United States team defeated an English team with ease.

-In the late 1950s, champion polo player and Director of the Long Island Polo Association, Walter Scanlon, introduced the "short form", or "European" style, four period match, to the game of polo.
+In the late 1950s, champion polo player and Director of the Long Island Polo Association, Walter Scanlon, introduced the "short form", or "European" style, four-period match to the game of polo.